timeyyy/system_hotkey/README.rst

 - control
 - shift
-- super (win key)
+- super (windows key)
 - alt

-A InvalidKeyError will be raised if a key was not understood
+InvalidKeyError will be raised if a key was not understood

 .. code-block:: python